mgeisert/cygmon/README.md

 to the corresponding build location and run _make_.
 That will create a cygmon.exe that you can place in /usr/local/bin, for instance.

-*Note that this is the first beta release for testing by anybody interested.*
+*Note that this is the second beta release for testing by anybody interested.*